What is the Cassava Value Chain? How it Works

 The cassava value chain is the various stages, from cultivation to processing and consumption, involving multiple key players.
 Here is everything to know.

-Understanding this chain of participation is needed to recognize growth opportunities, improve efficiency, and the benefits of cassava, and improving the livelihoods of farmers, processors, and consumers.
+Whether you’re a farmer looking to improve yield, a processor aiming for better efficiency, or an investor seeking market opportunities, understanding this chain of participation is needed to recognize growth opportunities, improve efficiency, and the benefits of cassava, and improve the livelihoods of farmers, processors, and consumers alike.

 Key Takeaway